Lesson 10.1

 Nevertheless, if there is consensus about anything in education, it is that change is both necessary and inevitable.
 Many classrooms still look about like they did fifty years ago.
 Is it really imaginable that students will still sit in rows, doing the same workbooks at the same time 50 years from now?

+Learning already happens differently today.
+When students really want to know something, they Google it, or ask an AI.
 The world’s best teachers of many subjects are only a click away.
-When students really want to know something, they Google it.
 When they want to learn how to do something, they turn to YouTube.
+With the help of all of this technology, surely education outcomes will improve, right?

 Systems resist change

 Change tends to happen slowly in education.
-At least three kinds of inertia keep change from happening quickly.
+At least three kinds of inertia resist change:

 Policy inertia.
-Many aspects of education are governed by detailed laws, for reasons good and bad.
+Many aspects of education are governed by detailed laws, for reasons good and otherwise.
 The workings of governments tend to be slow, and movements toward change in one area can be blocked by opposition in another.
 In 2009, policy gridlock in California had become so frustrating that a movement led by the Bay Area Council called for a California Constitutional Convention.
 The basic idea was to provoke a bold rethinking of the policy apparatus of the state.
-A related suggestion "in the mix" at the time called for the entire California education code to be scheduled to “sunset” over a period of years.
+A related suggestion "in the mix" at the time called for the entire California education code to be scheduled to sunset (expire automatically) over a period of years unless affirmed by legislation.
+These calls faded with the successful implementation of multiple reforms including the Local Control Funding Formula (LCFF) and the Top Two Open Primary Act.

 Organizational inertia.
 The "ecosystem" of education includes many participants with different perspectives, such as teachers, parents, students, businesses, unions, and taxpayers.
 Changes that require policy action must survive the policy process.
 Even at the nominal "end" of a policy decision process, changes only affect students to the extent that they are carried out.

 Human inertia.
 A new set of standards does not automatically change lesson plans, or the materials a teacher uses to explain an idea to students.
 Just because a teacher receives new software does not mean that he or she wants to use it, or knows how.
-In many schools, teachers feel that they are expected to work miracles with nothing but chalk and charm; they are naturally disposed to proceed with caution when presented with the latest shiny idea.
+In many schools, teachers feel that they are expected to work miracles with nothing but chalk and charm.

 Clearly, big systems don’t tend to change spontaneously.
 In education, what are the conditions that can overcome inertia and make change happen?
 The next two lessons examine two competing ideas about the role of resources in education change.
 Would efforts for change be better served by massive investment or by a tightened belt?